c0deritter/node-typescript/README.md

+Hi and welcome to the basic Node with TypeScript project template.
+Use this template as the starting point for your own Node/TypeScript projects.
+This README.md gives you everything you need to know to be able to start with the template, even though you do not know the tools.

+# Git

+The first thing you want to do is to delete the `.git` directory in the root of your project.
+It is the repo of this template but not of your own project.
+So delete it and start a new repo with `git init`.
+If there is a server you can push your commits to, add it with `git remote add origin <url-here>`.

 # You source files and your main file

 Put your JavaScript source files into the directory `src`.
 Name your main file `App.ts`.
 If you want to name your main file differently, take a look into the `package.json` and replace accordingly.